-This course explores the principles and theories of normal child growth and development from birth through adolescence, focusing on ages 5- 15.
-The course will focus on the physical, social, emotional and cognitive domains of development and their application to after school programs, well-known theories of development, developmental milestones, the internal and external influences of culture, family and the community on child and youth development, and the developmental assets children and youth need to succeed.
+This course will focus on exploring the principles and theories of normal child growth and development from birth through adolescence, focusing on ages 5-15.
+The course will focus on the physical, social, emotional, and cognitive domains of development and their application to after school programs, well-known theories of development, developmental milestones, the internal and external influences of culture, family and the community on child and youth development, and the developmental assets children and youth need to succeed.
+(3 credits)

 - ASE 255: Introduction to After School Care and Education